Inc44/dotfiles/COMMAND.md

 `strings path`: Display printable strings found in a binary file located at the specified path

-`sudo command`: Executes the specified command with superuser (root) privileges
+`sudo command`: Execute the specified command with superuser (root) privileges

-`sudo su`: Switche the user to the root user
+`sudo su`: Switch the user to the root user

 `sync`: Synchronize cached writes to persistent storage